sajjadGG/book-python/database/sqlalchemy/connection-uri.rst

 >>> DATABASE = 'mysql+pymysql://myusername:mypassword@myhost/mydatabase:3306?charset=utf8mb4'

-The MariaDB variant of MySQL retains fundamental compatibility with MySQL’s protocols however the development of these two products continues to diverge To connect to a MariaDB database, no changes to the database URL are required:
+The MariaDB variant of MySQL retains fundamental compatibility with MySQL's protocols however the development of these two products continues to diverge To connect to a MariaDB database, no changes to the database URL are required: